Andhra Pradesh

 Andhra Pradesh cuisine is known for its spicy and flavorful taste.

-Seafood is also widely consumed in the coastal regions of the state.
+Seafood is also widely consumed in the state’s coastal regions.

 8. Cultural Events and Fairs